Main page

 AMD seems to have their own DSM UUID e3f32452-febc-43ce-9039-932122d37721

-along with Microsoft's one, for which I haven't really been able to find any documentation.
+along with Microsoft's one, for which I haven't really been able to find any documentation outside of the Linux implementation.

 This is what they look like: